- Adblue / DEF Problems

 When your car’s tank is completely depleted of AdBlue, it will provide you an advanced notice.
 This generally happens around the time of 1500 miles, when an amber warning light will appear on the dashboard.
 When the warning light appears and the AdBlue tank runs out, the engine’s power and performance will be reduced to prevent emissions.
 You will be unable to restart the engine before the tank empties, so fill up as soon as possible.

-If you would rather, you can delete the AdBlue system from your car.
-Re-programming the engine control unit’s memory will be handled by one of our experienced technicians in most cases, but some vehicles may require a small electronic component to be soldered into place.
+If you would rather, you can delete the AdBlue system from your machine.
+We dont Remap the engine control unit’s memory, we will supply you a small box to fit on the machine, some are plug and play but some machines may require a electronic component to be soldered into place.

 While modifying your vehicle isn’t a crime, AdBlue delete services are for off-road use only.
 If you drive your car without AdBlue on public roads, you could be prosecuted.